9 Risk Factors for Gum Disease

 - Hormone changes

-Gum disease affects the gums’ ability to heal properly after a dental procedure and can cause implants to fail.
-If you’re thinking about replacing missing teeth with dental implants and your dentist identifies gum disease, they may recommend delaying implant surgery until the gums can be brought back to health.
+Gum disease affects the gums’ ability to heal properly after a dental procedure and can cause dental implants to fail.
+If you’re thinking about replacing missing teeth with dental implants and your dentist identifies gum disease, they may recommend delaying surgery until the gums can be brought back to health.

 Gum disease can occur at any stage in life, regardless of whether you have natural teeth or restored teeth.
-Knowing how to prevent it, identify it and manage it, can keep your mouth healthier.
+Knowing how to prevent it, identify it and manage it, can keep your mouth and implants healthier.

 1. Poor oral hygiene